 Your child’s homeroom teacher supports their personal development by mentoring, monitoring and supporting them as they progress from Year 6 to Year 8.
 There is a short homeroom session every morning, and also a dedicated lesson each week called Advisory (more information on this below).

 In Years 6-8 generally your child's homeroom teacher is the first point of contact and also teaches each child in their care.
-By building rapport and communication with your child, the homeroom teacher becomes familiar with their personality, skills, strengths and needs, being able to assist, encourage and support them.

 Our homeroom teachers are an immediate point of contact for general school issues.
 They work collaboratively with parents to address any issues as they arise.
 Along with our Middle School subject specialists, they are trained to understand the challenges of this schooling stage, and help our students move from the familiarity and security of Junior School into the challenges of Senior School and beyond.

 Once a week, each year level from Years 6-10 has an Advisory class, which is pastoral care tailored to the needs of students at every year level.

 While there are planned topics for each session, the programme is also very flexible to cater for current issues that may be affecting students, such as cyber safety.
 Planned activities include organisational skills in Year 6, building up to developing resilience in Years 7 and 8, whilst in Years 9 and 10 our focus moves to pathways to study or work and relationships.